 The very best language educators can often be identified by their commitment to creative and innovative classroom teaching strategies.
 They’re constantly trying new language teaching strategies to engage their students and experimenting with new language learning activities and teaching tools to improve learning outcomes.

 These great language teachers understand that there’s no quick fix that they can deploy to help students quickly become fluent in their target language.
 Instead there are some common, evidence-based language teaching approaches which can help make a difference.
 As our language teaching software tools here at Sanako are designed to allow teachers to use which ever pedagogical method they wish, we thought it would be valuable for our customers and blog readers to have a good overview of different teaching approaches.
 This blog post therefore summarises 10 of the most notable approaches to language teaching.
 We hope that they will support language educators looking for some inspiration to improve their teaching practice.

-It’s worth noting that none of these approaches should be considered “the best” since every classroom, educator and student is different.
-Our advice is rather that educators should try them out, tailoring them to their specific context and reviewing the impact they have.
+It’s worth noting that none of these approaches should be considered “the best” since every language classroom, educator and student is different.
+In this blog post, we are looking at these teaching approaches mainly from the perspective of traditional face-to-face classroom teaching instead of including also all of the aspects and characteristics of online language teaching.
+How to become a language teacher online and which language teaching methods work the best when teaching online are separate topics that we try to answer in our other blog posts.
+Our advice is rather that educators should try different teaching methods out, tailoring them to their specific context and reviewing the impact they have.
 Keep also in mind that these strategies can be adapted and combined in various ways to suit different learners, contexts, and educational goals.
 The most effective language teaching approach is often a mix of several strategies tailored to the needs of individual learners.

 1. Communicative language teaching (CLT)